ehecame/vientos-hapipalapi/README.md

 ﻿# VIENTOS

-Web plataform aiming to create a collaboration community between social projects, ethic companies, elements of the solidarity econonomy, and conscious citizens.
+Web plataform aiming to create a collaboration community between social projects, ethical companies, elements of the solidarity econonomy, and conscious citizens.

 Developed using these free and open source technologies: